 You can have the VMCA certificate signed by another CA so that VMCA becomes an intermediate CA. Going forward, all certificates that VMCA generates include the full chain.

 You can perform this setup by using the vSphere Certificate Manager utility, by using CLIs, or from the Platform Services Controller Web interface.

-- From a Web browser, connect to the vSphere Web Client or the Platform Services Controller.
+- From a Web browser, connect to the Platform Services Controller at https://psc_hostname_or_IP/psc.

 In an embedded deployment, the Platform Services Controller host name or IP address is the same as the vCenter Server host name or IP address.

 - Specify the user name and password for email@example.com or another member of the vCenter Single Sign-On Administrators group.